Financial Markets Authority (New Zealand): History

 The authority was established on 1 May 2011 as part of the Financial Markets (Regulators and KiwiSaver) Bill which was passed by the New Zealand parliament on the 7 April 2011.
 It was established in a wake of criticism over its predecessor, the Securities Commission, being unable to halt the failure of a large number of finance companies and to stem investor losses in the period between 2006 and 2010.
 It was introduced by Commerce Minister Simon Power, with him saying "This move is at the centre of the Government's drive to restore the confidence of mum and dad investors in our financial markets."

+On 5 December 2025, the FMA's chairperson Craig Stobo agreed to temporarily step aside from his governance and leadership duties pending an ongoing investigation by the Ministry of Business, Innovation and Employment (MBIE).

 Structure

 The FMA is controlled by a board appointed by the Minister of Commerce and run by chief executive Samantha Barrass.
-The board comprises chairman Craig Stobo and members Suzanne Chetwin, Prasanna Gai, Christopher Swasbrook, Kendall Flutey, Steven Bardy, Tracey Berry, Nick Hegan and Mariette van Ryn.
+The board comprises chairman Craig Stobo and members Sue Chetwin, Prasanna Gai, Christopher Swasbrook, Kendall Flutey, Steven Bardy, Tracey Berry, Nick Hegan and Mariette van Ryn.